tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/index.md

 ![ego vehicle sequence diagram](ego_vehicle_sequence.png)

-!!! info "Sequence diagram loops"
+!!! info "Sequence diagram"
-    Please keep in mind, that *Autoware* message callbacks and the update loop present on the diagram are executed independently and concurrently.
+    Please keep in mind, that *Autoware* message callbacks and the update loop present on the sequence diagram are executed independently and concurrently.
     One thing they have in common are resources - the *Vehicle* Script.

 ## CoM